BuffJokester2448/TinTin-Config/README.md

 ``LOTJ`` to run.

-## Pinch in and Out in the Termux and Get Termux:Styling from F-DROID for further customization, just do a long tap on Terminal for customization options.
+## Pinch in and Out in the Termux and Get Termux:Styling from F-DROID for further customization, just do a long tap on Terminal after installing it.